umarhunter/what-a-match/README.md

 ## Demo

-This project is **not complete** as of right now, currently only the Stable Marriage problem works.
+This project is not complete.
+It currently supports the SM and SR problems, future use cases will be added.
 Current progress can be seen on the [deployed website](https://whatamatch-06b09a339de1.herokuapp.com/).

 ## Local Installation